Seven nights; seven days. Challenging, spectacular hikes with mountain scenery, alpine meadows, glacial lakes, waterfalls, and rivers.

 - The pristine Triglav National Park in the Julian Alps.

 - The Bohinj Lake countryside.

-The terrain is a mix of forests, lakeside trails, and mountainous paths.
+The terrain on the Slovenia: Hiking Tour is a mix of forests, lakeside trails, and mountainous paths.
 These are full-day hikes, requiring moderate fitness and good footwear.

 - DAY 1: Introductions, ~4 h